mre/endler.dev/content/2019/tinysearch/index.md

 [stop words](https://en.wikipedia.org/wiki/Stop_words) from the articles, I arrived at **121kB** (51kB gzipped) &mdash; not bad considering the average image size on the web is [around 900kB](https://httparchive.org/reports/state-of-images#bytesImg).
 On top of that, the search functionality only gets loaded when a user clicks into the search field.

+## Update

+Recently I moved the project from cuckoofilters to [xor filters](https://arxiv.org/abs/1912.08258).
+I used the awesome [xorf](https://github.com/ayazhafiz/xorf) project, which comes with built-in serde serialization. which allowed me to remove a lot of custom code.

+With that, I could reduced the payload size by another 20-25% percent.
+I'm down to **99kB** (**49kB gzipped**) on my blog now. 🎉

+The new version is released [on crates.io](https://crates.io/crates/tinysearch) already, if you want to give it a try.

 ## Frontend and Glue Code